-Only use recommended fuels which are seasoned (or kiln dried) wood logs or smokeless briquetted fuels.
+Only use recommended fuels.
 The appliance can be damaged by burning petroleum coke, liquid fuels or general rubbish and this will invalidate your warranty and risk your personal safety.
 The appliance must not be used as a rubbish incinerator.

 3.1.6 Maintenance